bear/ronkyuu/README.md

 Requires
 ========
 Python v2.6+ but see requirements.txt for a full list

-Installing the latest version of Requests and it's OAuth plugin now requires pyOpenSSL which will require compiling of source libs.
-You may need to have installed the -dev package for the version of Python you are working with.

 For testing we use [httmock](https://pypi.python.org/pypi/httmock/) to mock the web calls.